If A Tree Falls: When One Becomes Two

 Okay, so, we have a sphere in our hands of the soft, stretchable candy known as salt-water taffy.
 How might we examine what happens when this single sphere “breaks apart” into two halves?

 [In my experiments with injecting a viscous, water-based substance (like cytoplasm) into an oil-based environment (maybe like what makes up a primitive living cell membrane), I found that the artificial cell/droplet naturally divides—an unstable trough starts the perfectly even division of the cell/droplet.
-This results in my assumption that perfect cell division is ubiquitous in our universe.]
+This results is my assumption that perfect cell division is ubiquitous in our universe. https://unionofoppositesdotcom.files.wordpress.com/2018/02/the-first-cell.pdf%5D

-Now, the universe is not separating the ball of water taffy, we do (unless you want to assume that we’re a part of the universe, and so the universe is actually doing this with a whole lot of complexity in between).
+Now, the universe is not separating the ball of water taffy, we do (unless you want to assume that we’re a part of the universe, and so the universe is actually doing this with a whole lot of complexity in between (us)).
 But here we are just examining what happens when a human separates the single sphere of material into nearly two spheres.
 How does the universe see our fiddling around with it?

 Now let’s imagine this were at a place with little or no oxygen, like the moon.
 The moon has lots less gravity than the Earth, but normal spacetime gravity should work on masses equally, thus says scientific research (that means that each of the bodies we have illustrated are seen to accelerate toward the surface of the moon (or Earth) at the same accelerating speeds due to the gravity of the larger body that it’s falling toward (Newton’s Gravitational Equation)).
 What this means (since the mass of the thread is nearly zero) is that the centers of gravity of the smaller spheres will fall at the same rate whether they are amassed as a large sphere or not.